 If you’re just starting off on this journey you may find our Bookstagram Post Ideas for Growing Your Account article useful.
 This shows you the different kinds of themes and layouts that you can find on Bookstagram as well as tips for joining the community.

-I’m sold, how do I get involved in a readalong?
+I’m sold, how do I get involved in a buddy read?

 If you post about books on Bookstagram then there’s a fair chance that you’ll see users mention readalongs from time to time.
-If you spot a book that you want to read then either DM them or add a note in the comments.
+If you spot a book that you want to read then either direct mail them or add a note in the comments.
 Most bookstagrammers will be happy for you to join in.
+The other way is to look out for hashtags #buddyread and #readalong.
 Alternatively, why not organise your own buddy read by inviting people to participate?

 How many readers will there be?